twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ﻿## Notes
-* The cursor will remain **Busy** if the user is doing other stuff while saving fonts in the background.
+* The cursor will remain **Busy** if the user does other stuff when saving fonts in the background.
 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
 Windows 2000 & above shows a critical error that reads **List index out of bounds** with a zero code if done repeatedly.
 * Exiting the program when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.
 * The program shows a critical error that reads **access violation** when exiting while during some operations – the font(s) may be invalid.